Summer: Rutgers-The Caribbean and the 21st Century: Challenges and Opportunities - BARBADOS

 A week-long interactive learning experience that offers insight into the ways that a Caribbean small island developing state serves as a microcosm of contemporary global challenges and opportunities.

 The Caribbean and the 21st Century is a one-credit interdisciplinary immersion program that will provide opportunities to both explore and interrogate the comparative complexities of Black people’s history, culture, and experiences across the African Diaspora with a focus on the Caribbean.
 During the week, students will visit various sites and be engaged in conversations with local scholars and experts, community members and peers.
-These sites include: the Newton Burial Ground and Rock Hall Freedom Village; service learning and conservation with the Sea Turtle Project, and the PEG Farm and Nature Reserve at Easy Hall Plantation; a visit to the rum distillery and parliament, and conclude with participation in local cultural events.
+These sites include: the Newton Burial Ground and Rock Hall Freedom Village, and the PEG Farm and Nature Reserve at Easy Hall Plantation; a visit to the rum distillery and parliament, and conclude with participation in local cultural events.

 Program Locations